-We nurture plants that came from our community’s land long before we were here
+We nurture plants that came from the land long before we were here

 Define the term: